What you need to know about Iowa’s impending abortion ban

-Iowa’s GOP-controlled legislature is convening for a special session on abortion Tuesday — and Republicans are racing to pass by the end of the day a law banning most abortions at roughly six weeks.
+Iowa’s GOP-controlled legislature is convening for a special session on abortion Tuesday — and Republicans are racing to pass a new law banning most abortions at roughly six weeks by the end of the day.

 What new abortion restrictions are GOP lawmakers pursuing?

-Republicans are planning to vote on legislation to ban most abortions after fetal cardiac activity has been detected, often around six weeks into a pregnancy.
-The bill says a provider must perform an abdominal ultrasound on a patient, and if “a fetal heartbeat” is detected, an abortion is prohibited.
+Republicans are planning to vote on legislation to ban most abortions after fetal cardiac activity is detected at roughly six weeks.

-The measure includes a few exceptions, such as for rape and incest, provided that the cases are reported to law enforcement.
-It also includes exceptions for fetal abnormalities that are “incompatible with life” and for medical emergencies in which the woman faces death or serious harm to her health.
+The measure includes a few exceptions, such as for rape and incest as long as the cases are reported to law enforcement.
+It also includes exceptions for fetal abnormalities that are “incompatible with life” and medical emergencies when the woman’s life or serious health is at stake.

 On the other side, antiabortion groups say they’re hopeful the Republican-dominated legislature will quickly pass the new restrictions — and that the courts will allow the ban to stand.